Fundamentals of Lighting

 Students must attend a minimum of 80% of classes to pass and receive CEU’s.

-Teams will be the platform we will use for the virtual offering.ย Audio and video required for remote students.
+Teams will be the platform we will use for the 8 virtual classes.
+Audio and video required for remote students.

 Teresa Jackson, MIES (Spectrum Lighting & Controls)